 We approach fees with an emphasis on relationships.
 Our desire is to create a fluid, open and ongoing rapport.
 And we want to ensure that you never feel like you are “on the clock.”
 We do not charge for phone calls, meetings, emails, travel, small edits, short jobs, conversations or brainstorming.
 We only bill for actual reading, writing and editing.
 And we can bill you hourly, by the project or by the word – whatever works for you.

 Yes.
 Sometimes our clients have something added to their list at the last minute.
 Sometimes they planned on getting it done but ran out of time.
 Either way, we can get started on it right away.
 Why?
 Because we control our work flow.
 If you need something tomorrow or next week, we just push the current pile aside and get at it.
 We’ve never missed a deadline.

-We are both in everything.
+Really, we are both in everything.
 Sure, we’re not clicking on the same keyboard, but no job is undertaken separately.
 When the finished work zooms over the airwaves to your inbox, it has both of our mindprints on it.
-This is our equation for success: two brains + a rock solid rapport + complementary skills = our clients get what they need.
+We approach everything with two minds, a rock-solid rapport and complementary skills.
+We think that’s best for our clients.

 We spent fifteen years on the front lines and in management before building S&L. We understand the complexities that come with getting the job done: coping with conflict, implementing strategy, serving your constituency, wrangling stray colleagues (or supervisors) and stretching time.
 You need high-quality, low-headache writing.
 And a place to go when the pot boils over.